 SELECT * FROM [SimpleViewOnTblEmployee];

-When we execute the following update query, It will successfully update the record from the view.
-Let’s update the record whose id is 104.
+The following update query will successfully update the record with id 104 from the view.

 UPDATE [SimpleViewOnTblEmployee] SET Name='Daniel' WHERE Id = 104;